brevis-network/pico-ethproofs/docs/reproduce_01_Sep_2025.md

 This document describes how to reproduce proving the blocks of Sep 01 2025 by using 1 CPU machine and 8 GPU machines.

+**Terminology Note:** This document uses the following terminology:
+- **CPU machine**: Runs the pico-ethproofs server and a client
+- **GPU machines**: 8 total machines (1 aggregator machine + 7 subblock machines)
+- **Aggregator machine**: 1 GPU machine that runs the aggregator container
+- **Subblock machines**: 7 GPU machines that run subblock worker containers
+- **Aggregator container**: Docker container running on the aggregator machine
+- **Subblock worker containers**: Docker containers running on the subblock machines

 ---

 ## 1. System Setup

 ### Machines
 - **1 CPU machine:** run a pico-ethproofs server and a client for fetching the blocks and triggering the whole proving process, setup a normal [Rust](https://rust-lang.org/) development machine.
-- **8 GPU machines:** run the Aggregator and Subblock docker containers as a proving cluster, reference [multi-machine-setup.md](./multi-machine-setup.md) for these GPU machine setup.
+- **8 GPU machines:** run the aggregator and subblock worker containers as a proving cluster, reference [multi-machine-setup.md](./multi-machine-setup.md) for these GPU machine setup.

 ### Prerequisites

+#### CPU Machine (Client)
+- Git installed
+- Rust development environment
+- SSH key pair generated for accessing GPU machines

-#### All Machines
+#### GPU Machines (1 Aggregator Machine + 7 Subblock Machines)
 - Docker installed
-- GPU access enabled for Docker (GPU machines only)
+- GPU access enabled for Docker
 - Network connectivity between all machines
 - SSH access configured

-#### CPU Machine (Client)
-- Git installed
-- Rust development environment
-- SSH key pair generated for accessing worker machines

 ---